Manufacturing and Product Development

 Manufacturing and Product Development programs are offered exclusively at CTE specialty schools Duncan Polytechnical High School and the Center for Advanced Research and Technology (CART).
 Transportation is offered from home schools to CTE specialty campuses.

-“I walked in an there was a whole bunch of flames everywhere and just fell in love with it, like it was the best experience ever.”
+“I walked in and there was a whole bunch of flames everywhere and just fell in love with it, like it was the best experience ever.”

 Zhanii